Archive for Financial News – Page 315

 Trading recommendations

-From the technical point of view, the trend on the GBP/USD currency pair on the hourly time frame is bullish.
-Buyer pressure remains.
-The MACD indicator is in the positive zone but shows signs of divergence already in several time frames.
-Under such market conditions, it is better to look for buy trades on the intraday time frames from the support level 1.2089 or 1.2063, but only with confirmation.
-Sell trades can be considered from the resistance level of 1.2238, but only after additional confirmation and with short targets.
+From the technical point of view, the trend on the currency pair GBP/USD on the hour timeframe is still upward, but now the price has deviated strongly from the average, we should wait for a pullback.
+The MACD indicator has turned positive.
+At the moment, it is best to look for buy trades on intraday time frames from the support level of 1.2130, but only with confirmation.
+Sell trades can be considered from the resistance level of 1.2240, but only after additional confirmation and with short targets.

 GBP/USD